-Bogart Park is a regional park located in Beaumont at the North end of Cherry Valley is one of the most picturesque parks in the County.
-Facilities it offers include individual camping, group camping, an equestrian campground, group picnicking and a playground.
-The Park also offers a shoreline fishing pond.
-The pond is stocked with catfish May through August for our anglers.
-Night Crawlers are the most popular bait used in the lake.
-However, anglers will also use chicken livers, mackerel, shrimp and anchovies.
-When you’re out there fishing please do remember that California Department of Fish and Game rules must be followed where applicable; a fishing license is required but not sold at Bogart Park.
+Bogart Park, located in the city of Beaumont at the north end of Cherry Valley, is one of the most picturesque regional parks in Riverside County.
+Available amenities include individual, group, and equestrian camping, group picnicking, playground, and a shoreline fishing pond which is stocked with catfish May through August.
+Night Crawlers are the most popular bait used in the lake; however, anglers here are also know to use chicken livers, mackerel, shrimp and anchovies.
+California Department of Fish and Game rules must be followed where applicable; a fishing license is required but not sold at Bogart Park.

 Lake Cahuilla Recreation Area